DGreat49251/DGreat49251/README.md

 - 🔭 Intern at CodeSpeedy Technologies Pvt.
 Ltd as a Python Programmer.
 - 🔭 Intern at System and Methods Inc. as a Web Developer.
+- 🔭 Currently Intern at Johnson Controls india as a Graduate Intern.
 - 🔭 Competitive Programming Lead at Codechef AUK Chapter.
 - 🌱 I’m currently looking forward to grow as a Software Developer.
 - 🌱 I’m currently looking forward to explore Research and Analytics.